kaisenlinux/manpages-dev/packages/mkfs.xfs.md

                           The value is either 0 or 1, with 1 signifying that filetype information will be stored in the directory structure.
 The default value is 1.

                           When CRCs are enabled (the default), the ftype functionality is always enabled, and cannot be turned off.

+                          In other words, this option is only tunable on the deprecated V4 format.

        -p protofile
               If the optional -p protofile argument is given, mkfs.xfs uses protofile as a prototype file and takes its directions from that file.
 The blocks and  inodes  specifiers  in